fll-pigeons/gamechangers/docs/gyro_pid.md

    correction = error * -1

 Further, because of processing delays in getting the reading from the gyro, and the time for the EV3 brick to decide what to do, we also need to a add a scaling factor (Kp) to the correction so that the robot.
-Otherwise, the robot may occillate (swing back and forth) as it is trying to get back to a straight line of travel:
+Otherwise, the robot may occillate (swing back and forth) wildly as it is trying to get back to a straight line of travel:

    correction = Kp * error * -1